 Please note: EAGE cannot be held liable for any loss, damage, direct, indirect or consequential damage as a result of withdrawal, removal or non-removal of the abstract in any way.

-The Selection Committee will consider all extended abstracts submitted to the EAGE Head Office by 20 December 2021 23:59 hrs (GMT +1) and authors will be notified by late-December 2021.
+The Selection Committee will consider all extended abstracts submitted to the EAGE Head Office by 20 January 2022 23:59 hrs (GMT +1) and authors will be notified by late-January 2022.

 Each extended abstract will be reviewed by at least 2 referees prior to the technical programme selection meeting.
 The selection process is no formality, on average 1 out of every 4 submitted extended abstracts is rejected!